porterhau5/porterhau5.github.io/_posts/2016-07-28-xkeyscan-parse-linux-keylogger.md

   - Capturing is done in the right terminal (using `tee` to verify output)
   - Keystrokes being captured were performed in the top-left terminal
-  - xkeyscan is tailing xkey.log in the bottom-left terminal
+  - xkeyscan is tailing and parsing xkey.log in the bottom-left terminal

 <a href="{{ site.urlimg }}xkeyscan-ss.png" target="_blank"><img src="{{ site.urlimg }}xkeyscan-ss.png"></a>